mczhuge/Kaleido-BERT/README.md

 ## Citing Kaleido-BERT
 ```
-@inproceedings{Zhuge2021KaleidoBERT,
-  title={Kaleido-BERT: Vision-Language Pre-training on Fashion Domain},
+@InProceedings{Zhuge_2021_CVPR,
-  author={Zhuge, Mingchen and Gao, Dehong and Fan, Deng-Ping and Jin, Linbo and Chen, Ben and Zhou, Haoming and Qiu, Minghui and Shao, Ling},
+    author    = {Zhuge, Mingchen and Gao, Dehong and Fan, Deng-Ping and Jin, Linbo and Chen, Ben and Zhou, Haoming and Qiu, Minghui and Shao, Ling},
+    title     = {Kaleido-BERT: Vision-Language Pre-Training on Fashion Domain},
-  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
-  pages={},
-  year={2021}
+    month     = {June},
+    year      = {2021},
+    pages     = {12647-12657}
 }
 ```